-Enter lectures, clubs and routines into your Brain in Hand diary so you can plan ahead and make sure no events or activities are missed.
+Never Forget – A diary and notes for difficult to remember tasks: Enter lectures, clubs and routines into your Brain in Hand diary so you can plan ahead and make sure no events or activities are missed.

-Everyone faces different challenges in life and know which coping strategies work best for them.
+Reduce Anxiety – Access to pre-planned coping strategies instantly: Everyone faces different challenges in life and know which coping strategies work best for them.
 But when under pressure this can be forgotten.
 Brain in Hand gives easy and instant access to a person’s best thinking when it’s needed most.

-Brain in Hand helps people to monitor their anxiety.
+Feel supported – Track your anxiety levels and request extra support if you need it: Brain in Hand helps people to monitor their anxiety.
 Throughout the day they will be prompted to indicate their anxiety levels using a traffic light icon on their phone: Green if everything is fine, amber if feeling uneasy or red if extra support is needed.
 This helps keeps support staff aware of feelings and informs periods of reflection.

 From a central website, staff have visibility of everyone’s usage information, latest anxiety levels and can be alerted if anyone is distressed.
-This monitoring and insight means they are better informed when talking with each pupil during periods of reflection or planning.
+This monitoring and insight means they are better informed when talking with each student during periods of reflection or planning.
 They also have time-stamped detailed information to help staff planning.

 Amongst those using the system results have been dramatic.
 94% of those using Brain in Hand report that it’s having a positive impact on their life, 88% cope better with problems and feel more confident and 100% say Brain in Hand provides them with help when they need it.

 Brain in Hand enables university support teams to provide a cost-effective service.
 It helps teams track and support increased numbers of students and provide intervention when it’s needed most.
 Additionally, the rich set of usage and monitoring information can better inform support sessions with students, assist operational support planning and enable greater consistency between support providers.

 A single annual Brain in Hand licence costs £540, discounts are available for multiple licence purchases and each licence can be transferred from one individual to another as appropriate.